Vision statement

 Pillar 1: Artificial Intelligence Digital Twinning (AID)

-mixed mobility digital twins; roadway management; predictive intelligence for extreme events
+mixed mobility digital twins; roadway management; predictive intelligence and next-generation workforce development

 Pillar 3: Transportation Infrastructure Sustainability (TIS)